kommalapatisahil/ASC_Student_Challenge_2021/README.md

 # Machine learning for designing optimal cure cycles for manufacturing robust sandwich composite materials.

-Submission for ASC student challenge (2021)
+Submission for ASC Simulation Student challenge (2021)

+Result: Honourable Mention.

 The goal of this challenge is to design new and optimal cure cycles to manufacture sandwich composite structures.